multycloud/multy-docs/blog/2022-05-18-why_grpc/index.md

 :::note

-If you want to look at a real world example of gRPC, see the [Multy engine](https://github.com/multycloud/multy) running the gRPC server and a client example in our [terraform provider](https://github.com/multycloud/terraform-provider-multy).
+If you want to look at a real world example of gRPC, check the Multy repos:<br/>
+Multy Engine (gRPC server) - [https://github.com/multycloud/multy](https://github.com/multycloud/multy)<br/>
+Multy Terraform Provider (gRPC client) - [https://github.com/multycloud/terraform-provider-multy](https://github.com/multycloud/terraform-provider-multy).

 If you want to discuss further or have any questions, join our [discord channel](https://discord.gg/rgaKXY4tCZ)!